1: Disinfect the Dead

 As the oil poured into her system, J shuddered.
 The liquid immersed her tongue, warm and so smooth.
 Fresh oil always went down easy if it had been flowing in a drone just moments before.
 Internal sensors felt the new wealth, and pumped it into her true reserves.
 Oil filled her, but power and freedom too, like a debt finally cleared.

 J’s accounting was precise; her reserves held 3.2 liters of oil, and judging by weight, this drone would offer her a mere 1.3 more.
-Simple upkeep consumed mililiters of oil by the minute.
-J was mere days away from overheating, and that was without executing special disassembly functions.
-But what modern business didn’t run on thin margins?
-J’s accounting was precise.
+Simple upkeep consumed mililiters of oil by the minute, a clock ticking always toward an hot, suffocating demise.
+Every disassembly drone could feel that.

 She lifted the drone so the last drops of oil slid out, then stuck the unit with her needle-tipped tail, actuator primed to inject.
 Bright, burning yellow fluid filled the unit, melting it from the inside out.
-The nanites spoke the last word in disinfecting; expensive, but final.
+The nanites spoke the last word in disinfecting — expensive, but final.
 Disassembly by acid.

 Finally, she licked her lips and resumed walking.